 Hurricanes: Earth's Meteorological Monsters

 The U.S. Weather Service has been documenting tropical cyclones in the Atlantic Ocean for over 150 years.
-Recently, the hurricane season of 2005 broke several records, making it the most extreme season since record keeping began: 2005 had the most hurricanes in one season (15), the most category 5 hurricanes (4), the most intense Atlantic hurricane ever recorded (Wilma), and the first recorded European landfall of an Atlantic cyclone (Vince).
+The hurricane season of 2005 broke several records, making it the most extreme season since record keeping began: 2005 had the most hurricanes in one season (15), the most category 5 hurricanes (4), the most intense Atlantic hurricane ever recorded (Wilma), and the first recorded European landfall of an Atlantic cyclone (Vince).

 The movie you are going to watch was prepared by NASA's Scientific Visualization Studio.
 It shows all of the named storms from the 2005 Atlantic hurricane season.
 The movie includes a combination of three different types of data collected by NOAA and NASA satellites: it shows landforms, sea surface temperatures, and infrared imagery of clouds, from June 1, 2005 through January 10, 2006.
 Overlays showing storm paths and names have also been added to the video.